BLAIR LOTT, VINTNER, RESCUE DOG WINES

 “We’re not daunted by the competitiveness of the wine business because we feel we have a unique proposition: high value, high quality wines that support our best friends in need.
 Even though we have a serious mission, saving animals, we also feel like our brand is a fun one,” Blair says.

-Rescue Dog Wines’ first release was Beloved Mixed Red Blend, a non-vintage red, which was released in the summer of 2018.
+Rescue Dog Wines’ first release was Beloved Mixed Red Blend, an award-winning, Ultra-premium red blend, which was released in the summer of 2018.